praveenpr1998/component-testid-validator/README.md

 # Component TestID Checker

 ` Component TestID Checker` is a command-line tool that checks for the presence of `testID` attributes in React, React Native, and Angular components.
-This tool helps ensure that all interactive elements in your project have the necessary `testID` or also can detect multiple attributes for testing purposes.
+This tool helps ensure that all interactive elements in your project have the necessary `testID` or also can detect multiple attributes for testing purposes and can `autofix`.

 ## Installation